 It signalled that it would hike three more times over each of the next three years, taking rates to 3% by the end of 2019.
 It is worth noting that although four interest rate hikes had been anticipated at the start of 2016, only one was implemented.
 Although the Fed is concerned that higher rates would derail the recovery, failure to act could lead to rising inflation and an increase in speculative activity which could prove damaging to the economy.
 The economic data are mixed.
 Jobless claims fell to new lows, but participation is weak and the rate of employment growth is slowing.
 Key indicators, Durable Goods and Industrial Production, are both in contraction and this could feed through to weaker economic output against widespread expectations of firmer growth.

-The rise in the FTSE has not been backed up by hard data.
+The rise in UK markets has not been backed up by hard data.
 Interest rate expectations have been set back over the year.
 A rate of 1% is now expected by end of 2019, as opposed to June 2017, one year ago.
 In the medium term, any rate hikes would be impractical given record mortgage debt of £1.3tn and the highest level of unsecured debt since 2008.
 Despite weakness in sterling, manufacturing and the broader industrial production have fallen on the year, contradicting a rise in the Purchase Managers’ Index (PMI) survey data which bounced sharply from the post Brexit lows.

 The weaker pound may have made the UK more competitive, but the actual value of transactions declined for the same reason.
 It also resulted in a decline in consumer confidence in November.
 The government set back expectations for budget deficit reduction, with the focus on generating growth instead.